AtomicGameEngine/AtomicGameEngine/README.md

 The Atomic Game Engine is powerful native technology with a consistent API and tooling available in C++, C#, Typescript and JavaScript.
 The Atomic Editor is **installed in over 75 countries** and has hit “critical mass” with production in multiple industries.

 Atomic can also be used as a library in existing projects with a C++ SDK, C# NuGet, and JavaScript npm package in development.

-Atomic is lead and evangelized by <a href="http://joshengebretson.com/" target="_blank">Josh Engebretson</a> with the help of contributors from around the world.

 #### Atomic Technology